 What Is the Endocannabinoid System?

-Endocannabinoids are created then in response to needs within the larger physiological system and are largely understood to be used for the body’s regulatory functions.
+Endocannabinoids are created in response to needs within the larger physiological system and are largely understood to be used for the body’s regulatory functions.
 Acting backwards on presynaptic cells, they control the volume at which communicating signals are sent.
 It is in this way that endocannabinoids affect duration and intensity of the wide range of physiological processes under their control.

 However, it has been repeatedly noted that, while the endocannabinoid system is linked to a number of important processes and is concentrated in the brain, nervous system, and reproductive organs, it does not affect regions of the brain controlling heart and lung function.
 This is one of the main reasons that fatal overdoses of cannabinoids do not occur (NCI, 2016).

-When the body creates neurotransmitters for the endocannabinoid system, they are picked up by specialized cannabinoid receptors.
+When the body creates neurotransmitters for the endocannabinoid system, they are picked up by specialized cannabinoid receptors, which sit on the surface of cells.
 These receptors are found in a wide range of physiological regions, such as in:

 CB2 receptors are found mostly on cells in the immune system and seem to dominate in fighting inflammation and damage to tissue.
 Some cells can even contain both types of receptors, each responsible for a different function.